mattpshields/matthewshields.co.uk/content/writing/2020-04-06-using-react-helmet.md.md

 A great feature of react-helmet is that it will deal with multiple instances with ease, combining them.
 This means that you can add additional tags in the individual template or component where you require it, such as JSON schema.
 Note that it will give priority to the last instance whenever there are duplicate properties, so you can overwrite anything, dictated by the order of where it was defined.

 What could you use this for?
-Examples of where this could be useful is if you wanted to have a different favicon to show the status of a process such as an upload being paused, or a title change when displaying content in a modal.
-This would give us the ability to actually improve user experience as well, giving the user additional visual queues.
+If you wanted to have a different favicon to show the status of a process such as an upload being paused, or a title change when displaying content in a modal.
+This would give you the ability to improve user experience, giving the user additional visual cues.

 In the example below, imagining a podcast player, the page would standardly display the favicon as defined in the SEO component.
-When the components state indicates that the player's state is playing or paused, because they came after they would overwrite the defined favicon and be displayed.
+When the podcast player's state indicates that it is playing or paused (because they came after the SEO component), the defined favicon would be overwritten.

 ```javascript
 render() {